usgs/earthquake-global_vs30/README.md

 together according to a simple polylgon grid file of their respective regions (modified from the ShakeMap repository).
 However, to avoid a sharp discontinuity at the interface, the two regions are blended using a similar methodology to inserting regional maps into the global topographic-slope Vs30 map.
-In this case, however, the "background" map is the flipped version of the active/stable amplification map.
+In this case, however, the "background" map is the active crustal amplification map.
-Then, at the interface, the two are averaged (using the weight scheme described just above this section) so that it blends the two together at the interface.
+Then, the two are averaged (using the weight scheme described just above this section) so that it blends the two together at the interface.
 Presently, the values for a requested period must be hard-coded from supplementary tables included in the publications listed in this section.